Meghan Markle Could Reach A ‘Breaking Point’ Over Growing Criticism, Claims Royal Expert

 “Yes, she keeps on trucking at the moment but it can’t be anything but incredibly difficult.
 We need to let Meghan blossom and let her do the job she’s in the royal family to do and perhaps hold back on some of the criticism,” Arbiter said, per The Express.

-Arbiter also pointed out that it could be difficult for a celebrity to become a member of the royal family because celebrities have publicists that can stand up for them and deny any allegations or quash any rumors.
+Arbiter also pointed out that it could be difficult for a celebrity to become a member of the royal family because celebrities have publicists that can stand up for them and deny allegations or quash any rumors.

 Meghan Markle was criticised yesterday for how she was holding baby Archie – what do the experts have to say?https://t.co/zJ8f4x1bCK pic.twitter.com/b5hWNbGeWG